rphilipzhang/AI-PhD-S26/Notes/AI-Generated/0-Whats_New.md

 One of the most consequential ideas in early 2026 is the notion of **zero marginal cost of code**.
 When coding agents can autonomously generate, test, and deploy software, the economics of software production fundamentally change.
 This is the "AI-native mindset" --- treating code not as a scarce, expensive artifact but as an abundant, near-zero-cost commodity ([Yage.ai, 2026](https://yage.ai/ai-native-cost-structure.html); [The Modern Software Dev, 2026](https://themodernsoftware.dev/)).

-A vivid illustration: in January 2026, **Michael Truell**, CEO of Cursor, orchestrated hundreds of GPT-5.2 agents to autonomously build a web browser ("FastRender") from scratch --- 3 million+ lines of Rust code including an HTML parser, CSS cascade engine, layout system, and custom JavaScript VM.
+A vivid illustration: in January 2026, **Michael Truell**, CEO of Cursor, orchestrated hundreds of AI agents to autonomously build a web browser ("FastRender") from scratch --- 3 million+ lines of Rust code including an HTML parser, CSS cascade engine, layout system, and custom JavaScript VM.
 It ran uninterrupted for **one week** with no human instructions.
 The result was far from production-ready (critics called it "shoddy code at scale"), but the signal was unmistakable: a project that would have taken a team of engineers several months was executed in a single autonomous run ([Truell, Jan 2026](https://x.com/mntruell/status/2011562190286045552); [Fortune, Jan 2026](https://fortune.com/2026/01/23/cursor-built-web-browser-with-swarm-ai-agents-powered-openai/)).

 The practical implication, as emphasized repeatedly in the lecture: code is now **disposable**.
-If a piece of code can only be used once, that is fine --- GPUs and storage are cheap relative to the value of a researcher's time.
+If a piece of code can only be used once, that is fine --- compute and storage are cheap relative to the value of a researcher's time.
 As an OpenAI infrastructure engineer put it in a widely circulated podcast: "It is much easier to teach an engineer how to do research than to teach a scientist how to do engineering.
 The most critical thing is iteration speed."
 The corollary for PhD students: let your AI agents work around the clock.
 If they are idle, you are wasting your most precious resource --- time.

 **Implications for business research:**